Libensemble/libensemble/docs/job_controller/job_controller.rst

 Following is a list of job status and configuration attributes that can be retrieved from a job.

-:NOTE: These should not be set directly.
+.. note:: These should not be set directly.
 Jobs are launched by the job
        controller and job information can be queried through the job attributes below and the query functions.